 It is essential to understand the vital components of communication to understand the process of communicating clearly.

 Following are eight different components of communication

 The source is the creator of the message.
 The source initiates the message and sends it to the sender.
-A person talking to a group of people can be considered as a source of speech.
+A person talking to a group of people in conversation can be considered as a source of speech.

 The source conveys the message with the help of verbal as well as non-verbal communication.

-The actual context of communication is a message.
+The actual context of visual communication is a message.
 The message is the formalized structure of communication.
 A group of pictures may be kept together to convey a story, or a couple of letters are put together to convey a message.

 Different elements come into play in various types of communication.
 For example, tone, voice modulation will matter in verbal communication, while the grammar and punctuation matter in written communication.

 On the other hand, in the case of non-verbal communication, your gestures and body language matter while in the case of visual communication, the pictures, its settings, and visual quality will matter.

 The method in which the messages are communicated from one point to the other is called a channel.
 Channels are essential to convey the message from the source to the destination.

 If the message is not transmitted, then the desired action will not be taken, and the communication process will not be valid.